A-Z Tool Kit for Digital Marketers and Entrepreneurs

 That’s why it’s important to read traditional journalism that will expose you to stories on a variety of topics.
 I love opening up The New Yorker each week to see what I will learn about things I didn’t even know existed.

-The New York Times is my go-to news source (here’s how to get published there), although I am learning I get too addicted to checking for the latest headline.
+The New York Times is my go-to news source, although I am learning I get too addicted to checking for the latest headline.
 That’s why I’m pushing myself to rely on long-form, in-depth journalism to really learn and grow.
 For me, The New Yorker (and The Atlantic) are my recommendations.

 Price: $12 for 12 weeks